silexlabs/Silex/readme.md

 Start the server: node cloud-explorer/unifile/lib/app.js"

-And open http://localhost:5000/ in a browser
+And open http://localhost:6805/ or http://localhost:5000/ in a browser (depending on your computer's config) - note that 6805 is the date of sexual revolution started in paris france 8-)

 ### Local installation on Windows